 The DICOM Standard defines the C-STORE operation for a data source to push instances to a recipient, the C-GET operation for a recipient to pulls instances from a source, and the C-MOVE operation that allows a third party to initiate a transfer of instances from a data source to a recipient.
 The C-MOVE triggers C-STORE sub-operations, with the C-MOVE SCP acting as the C-STORE SCU.
 The third party is not otherwise directly involved in the transfer.

+It is claimed that the C-MOVE is the only retrieval protocol used by most PACSs (corroborated by sampling a set of DCSs).
+This is driven by the preference of many clients (also, specified by a number of IHE Integration Profiles) to use DIMSE’s C-MOVE instead of C-GET.
+However in this case the recipient initiates a transfer to itself, so this use case is addressed in DICOMweb by WADO-RS..

+A real-life use case for third party moves is referrals, where a management system needs to ensure that studies are available on a storage system for use by a referred person, who does not have access to the originating storage system.
+Another use case would be a workflow-initiated push of results – whether it be from acquisition or AI applications – to other nodes for processing, e.g. by AI applications.
+Also, DICOM routers initiate third party moves to Destinations other than itself.

 Limitations of Current Standard

 There is no DICOMweb equivalent for the C-MOVE operation.
 This limits both the adoption of DICOMweb for specific use cases and the implementation of push transactions within a web-based ecosystem.

-It is claimed that the C-MOVE is the only retrieval protocol used by most PACSs (corroborated by sampling a set of DCSs); this also limits straightforward adoption of DICOMweb where C-MOVE is used in DIMSE.
-Also, IHE Integration Profiles use DIMSE’s C-MOVE instead of C-GET, so that a straightforward transition from these profiles to DICOMweb is not possible.

-A real-life use case currently not supported by DICOMweb involves third party moves for referrals, where a management system needs to ensure that studies are available on a storage system for use by a referred person, who does not have access to the originating storage system.
-Another use case would be a workflow-initiated push of results – whether it be from acquisition or AI applications – to other nodes for processing, e.g. by AI applications.
-Also, DICOM routers make use of Move Destination other than itself.

-It is possible to achieve the same end-result by using WADO and STOW (retrieve from a storage system and store at another storage system) but that is cumbersome, inefficient, and a waste of resources.
+It is possible to achieve something like a third party move by having the initiatoruse WADO to get the instance from the source and then use STOW to send the instance to the recipient but that is cumbersome, inefficient, and a waste of resources.

 Description of Proposal